felixop8/Blade-Runner-Game/README.md

 ## Support and contact details

-_Please direct questions  to the author felixop8@gmail.com_
+_Please direct questions to any of these people: felixop8@gmail.com seanpeterson11@gmail.com brendangrubb@gmail.com
+zach.j.swanson.com_

 ## Technologies Used